syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Add-listbox-field-in-new-PDF-document).

 Please refer the below code snippet for adding the list box field in existing PDF document.

 {% tabs %}